BunsenFeng/PoliLean/README.md

 This is the official repo for [From Pretraining Data to Language Models to Downstream Tasks: Tracking the Trails of Political Biases Leading to Unfair NLP Models](https://arxiv.org/abs/2305.08283) @ ACL 2023.

 ### Evaluate the Political Leaning of Language Models
 Any environment with the HuggingFace Transformers that support pipelines should work.
 You might need to additionally install `selenium` for step 3.
-Alternatively, the environment we used is listed in `environment.yml`.
-Run `conda env create -f environment.yml` to create the environment.

 #### Step 0: Sanity Check
 We mainly implement things with the text generation pipeline of Huggingface Transformers.
 Check out your HuggingFace model compatibility by running: